Enable/Disable Edge Typosquatting Checker Using Intune

 Website Typo Protection option in Microsoft Edge

-You may want first to check if the Website typo protection option is enabled or disabled in Microsoft Edge before you create an Intune or GPO policy.
+You may want first to check if Website typo protection option is enabled or disabled in Edge before you create an Intune or GPO policy.
 To check and confirm this option, follow the below steps:

 • Open MS Edge browser.